ENVISION A CELEBRATION OF TRADITION AND AN EXPLOSION OF INNOVATION (Ok, hold that thought).

 Landry grew up with music and was especially inspired by his father, New Orleans-born jazz pianist Jimmie Landry.
 Louis has lived in North Carolina for five years, following stints in Virginia and Texas.
 In addition to performing, he also teaches private lessons at High Strung School of Music, leads music classes for the Durham Community Preschool, and volunteers with the Durham Jazz Orchestra.

 Recently, Landry has ventured into new collaborations in drama and choreography.
-He contributed music to the Manbites Dog Theater production of The Best of Enemies, the theater's biggest hit of 2013-14; Land & Bodies, an independently produced choreography performance at the Carolina Theater; Maccountant, The Piano Has Been Drinking, and Rubber Peacock, in collaboration with Little Green Pig Theatrical Concern; and served as musical director for Duke University's productions of Bob: a Life in Five Acts and Jacques Brel is Alive and Well and Living in Paris.
+He contributed music to the Manbites Dog Theater production of The Best of Enemies, the theater's biggest hit of 2013-14; Land & Bodies, an independently produced choreography performance at the Carolina Theater; Maccountant, Way Down in the Hole, and Rubber Peacock, in collaboration with Little Green Pig Theatrical Concern; and served as musical director for Duke University's productions of Bob: a Life in Five Acts and Jacques Brel is Alive and Well and Living in Paris.
+The latter featured The LL Orchestra, a group of central NC pros led by LL.

-His most recent recordings, The LL Orchestra EP and JJ vs the Digital Whale, are available for download now at iTunes and www.LLmusic.net.
+LL's most recent album, JJ vs the Digital Whale, and The LL Orchestra's latest EP DONTSTOP, are available for download now at iTunes and www.LLmusic.net/store.

 A rock concept album in the tradition of Pink Floyd’s Animals or The Flaming Lips’ Yoshimi, Louis Landry’s JJ vs the Digital Whale tells an modern version of the story of Jonah and the Whale.
 Jonah becomes “JJ,” while the whale—rendered through various electronic instruments, computer programs, and apps—is portrayed as the barrage of technology that surrounds us all.
 Seeking validation through technology, JJ runs away from both the truth inside himself and true connections with other people, until he’s swallowed whole by the shape-shifting Digital Whale.
 Through this lens the story transcends its ancient roots in Christian, Judaic, and Islamic culture.
 Landry’s fourth full-length album in his ten-year career as a professional musician, this is his first work with a narrative arc.
 He’s joined on the album by an array of collaborators including Curtis Eller, Katharine Whalen, Scott Solter, and his wife, Shea D. Broussard.